Country

 — Raja Aung Shue Prue Chowdhury,

-Bandarban lies, by bus, eight hours away from
+Bandarban lies, by bus, eight hours away from Dhaka, two hours from

 Chittagong

-Cox's Bazaar.
+and three hours from Cox's Bazaar.
 It is also possible to get there by a

 six-hour bus ride from Rangamati.The Buddha Dhatu Jadi, the largest Buddhist